The Four Just Men (TV series): Cast and characters

-Guest stars included Judi Dench, Alan Bates, Leonard Sachs, Patrick Troughton, Donald Pleasence, Richard Johnson, Ronald Howard, Basil Dignam, Roger Delgado, Charles Gray, and Frank Thornton (who appeared in more roles than anyone else).
+Guest stars included Judi Dench, Alan Bates, Leonard Sachs, Patrick Troughton, Donald Pleasence, Richard Johnson, Ronald Howard, Basil Dignam, Roger Delgado, Fenella Fielding, Charles Gray, and Frank Thornton (who appeared in more roles than anyone else).

 Production

 At the time, The Four Just Men was the most ambitious film series yet made for British TV.
 It was produced by Sapphire Films at Walton Studios, and on location in Britain, France, and Italy.
 None of its four stars had previously been cast as regulars in a television series.
-Indeed, only Dan Dailey would go on to another regular role on series television.
+Indeed, only Dan Dailey would go on to play another regular role on series television in The Governor & J.J.

 Filming of the 39 episodes, each 25 minutes long, began during January 1959, and lasted for five months, using up to seven units in the studio or on location, and producing two or three episodes simultaneously.

 John Schlesinger was credited as exterior unit or second unit director on a number of episodes.